Aaron98990/ways-of-the-game/misconduct.md

 - an unsporting goal celebration (covered in the [goals section](/goals))
 - non-soccer plays
   - holding a player when they are ahead or holding/pulling a player to the ground or refusing to let go of a player (e.g leg-locking)
+    - this applies to the entire field of play, including the defensive third
     - front holding is deceptive as it's hard to see for the match offcial [Example 1](https://youtu.be/06lqnmddvKQ?feature=shared&t=614)
-  - blatantly committing handball unless the ball was going out
+  - blatantly committing handball unless the ball was leaving the field of play
-  - attempting to kick the ball the ball when the goalkeeper is releasing it
+  - interfering with the goalkeeper when they are releasing the ball (impeding, holding, swiping at the ball, attempting to kick)
   - retaliation foul, including for perceived uncalled foul
+  - comitting or continuing to foul after the whistle blows
 - excessive swearing that's not abusive

   [The player blatantly holds their opponent's shirt.
 There is minimal tactical impact so they receive a caution for lack of respect for the game.](https://youtu.be/DpZ3v-t1dqc?t=718)